-All students proposing to transfer from a Masters programme to a PhD programme are subject to review by the Graduate Studies Committee.
+All students proposing to transfer from MPhil to a PhD programme are subject to review.
 Progression to PhD level study will not be recommended unless this review is satisfactory.

 The Annual Review process is entirely separate to the examination process for PhD and Masters (Major) Theses.
-Success in the Annual Review process is no guarantee of success in the PhD/Masters (Major) Thesis examination.
+Success in the Annual Review process is no guarantee of success in the PhD/ Masters (Major) Thesis examination.
 The examination process is independent of the Annual Review process.